-- If you do not pay the plan premiums for 90 days. - o If you have chosen to receive optional supplemental benefits, the payment is applied to that premium. - If partial payment is made and it does not cover your optional supplemental premium, your coverage could potentially be downgraded to remove optional supplemental coverage after 90 days. - We must notify you in writing that you have 90 days to pay the plan premium before we end your membership.
+- If you do not pay the plan premiums for 90 days. - Premium payments are first applied to your medical premium.
+If you have chosen to receive optional supplemental benefits, the payment is then applied to that premium. - If partial payment is made and it does not cover your medical premium, you could potentially be disenrolled from your medical coverage AND your optional supplemental coverage after 90 days. - If partial payment is made and it does not cover your optional supplemental premium, your coverage could potentially be downgraded to remove optional supplemental coverage after 90 days. - We must notify you in writing that you have 90 days to pay the plan premium before we end your membership.